 Ora Labora – The Final Days Of The Colony 1866 – Part Five – Ora Labora’s final viable year as a religious colony in the wilderness of the upper thumb of Michigan was 1866.
 We reveal the final desperate attempts to keep it going.

 Port Hopes Restored Train Depot – The eastern Thumb town of Port Hope has painstakingly restored a turn of the 1900’s railroad depot.
-It hosts a great collection of railway
+It hosts a great collection of railway from a bygone era.

 - Ora Labora: Experiment in Communal Living, Caseville Historical Museum, Unpublished.

 - Translated Letters of Ora Labora from Dr. Robert Conway.
 Private Collection.

 - Ora Labora — A German Methodist Colony.
 Parts I & II, May 1982, Adrian College

 - Nixon, “The Society of Separatists of Zoar,” Dissertation., p.162.

 - Ohio History Journal – The Ohio Historical Quarterly p 136

 - Transcription of Letters Written by Adam Harder.
 Transcribed by Howard Harder, a son of Frederick Zechariah Harder.
 Courtesy of Dave and Helen (Hutchins) Damouth

 - Christian German Agricultural and Benevolent Society of Ora et Labora